Artist at Pine Needles

 As part of the program, artists will be encouraged to design an outreach project to share their work with the local community and to contribute an original work for the benefit of the research station.

-Housing and rustic studio space is provided for the artists' choice of a 2 to 4 week residency.
+Housing and rustic studio space are provided for the artists' choice of a 2 to 4-week residency.

 How to apply

 Application materials for each summer's residencies are posted here during the first week of January.
 Applications are accepted until the end of February (check annually for exact dates), and artists are notified of the selection decision by the first of April.
-Two or three residents are selected each year.
+Three or four residents are selected each year.

 Participants - Artist at Pine Needles

 |Karlyn Eckman (St Paul, Minnesota)|

 |Gary Noren and Marty Harding (Chisago City, Minnesota) |

 |Marly Beyer (Portland, Oregon)|